cristovaoolegario/cristovaoolegario/README.md

 <h3 align="center">A passionate consultant developer from Brazil</h3>

-- 🔭 I’m currently working on Thoughtworks, but always open to freelaces
+- 🔭 I’m currently working on Thoughtworks, but always open to freelances

 - 🌱 I’m currently learning and working with **Go and React**